val-iisc/NuAT/README.md

 # Towards Efficient and Effective Adversarial Training

-This repository contains code for the implementation of our NeurIPS 2021 paper titled "Towards Efficient and Effective Adversarial Training".
-Our paper is available [here](https://papers.nips.cc/paper/2021/hash/62889e73828c756c961c5a6d6c01a463-Abstract.html).
+This repository contains code for the implementation of our NeurIPS 2021 paper [Towards Efficient and Effective Adversarial Training](https://papers.nips.cc/paper/2021/hash/62889e73828c756c961c5a6d6c01a463-Abstract.html).
+Accompanying resources can be found here: [[video](https://neurips.cc/virtual/2021/poster/26270)] [[poster](https://drive.google.com/file/d/1dZRYOPIVM0nU1y502OlwoLd3a6DOMCus/view?usp=sharing)]

 - We propose single-step Nuclear Norm Adversarial Training (NuAT), and a two step variant of the same (NuAT2), coupled with a novel cyclic-step learning rate schedule, to achieve